DareData/data-science-101/README.md

 ### Setup your Workspace Repository

-It's good practice to store your work with version control.
+It's good practice to store your work with version control but for this course it will not be required.
-In this course that is a requirement as it is how you will make your work available to us.

 ###### Using _GitHub Desktop_